lithnet/ad-password-protection-docs/Configure-group-policy.md

 Once you have installed the templates, create a new GPO, which you will link to the OU containing your domain controllers in Active Directory.
 If you have other computers that you want to be able to use the [[Get‐PasswordFilterResult]] cmdlet on, they will need to have the group policy applied to them as well.

+Do note that Active Directory will still process its own password policy rules, so ensure that the built-in Active Directory password policy settings do not conflict with those that you set in the Lithnet Password Protection settings.
+For example if you are using password complexity settings in this LPPAD, then its recommended to disable Active Directory's complexity settings.

 The group policy settings are found under `Computer Configuration\Policies\Administrative Templates\Lithnet\Password Filter`.

 ### Settings Reference